 - Gently slide out the plant and loosen the roots using some water.

-- Using a sterilized blade, cut a section of the tuber that includes a rhizome (stem and some roots)
+- Using a sterilized blade, cut a tuber section that includes a rhizome.

-- Prepare the potting mix intended for Calathea in a small pot (4-5″) and report the division immediately.
+- Prepare the potting mix for Calathea in a small pot (4-5″) and immediately repot the division.

-- Moisten the potting mix to keep it slightly moist, but do not overwater it.
+- Moisten the potting mix but do not overwater it.

 - Place it in a medium, indirect light at a warm temperature.

 - Provide enough humidity by covering it with a clear plastic bag on top but remove the cover every other day to let in the fresh air.

 - Remove the plastic once you see the new growth, which may take over a month.

 Once the legit growth is visible on the rhizomes, you can proceed with regular Calathea orbifolia care.